mypreview/GEO-Top-Bar/docs/change-default-country.md

 !> Message bar content and button will appear to be coming from the country you have chosen.

 ![Select a Default Country](http://res.cloudinary.com/mypreview/image/upload/v1492445132/select-default-country_znzmtp.gif)

+### Default Country Modal

+!> Note that opening the default country modal window while using the plugin on test mode is not possible.